openshift/enhancements/enhancements/api-review/custom-tags-aws.md

    Final tag set to AWS resource = `key_infra1 = value1`

-   Event action = An event is generated to notify user about the action status (success) to update tags for the AWS resource.
+   Event action = An event is generated to notify user about the request status (success) to update tags for the AWS resource.
 A warning also must be generated about list of user-defined tags on which action did a override.

 3) `.spec.platformSpec.aws` take precedence over `.status.platformStatus.aws`.
 User-defined tags must be merged from `.status.platformStatus.aws` and set to AWS resource.

-4) When `.status.platformStatus.aws` has a same user-defined tag as in `.spec.platformSpec.aws`,the entry must be removed from `.status.platformStatus.aws` before deleting user-defined tag from AWS resource.
+4) Before deleting user-defined tag from AWS resource, the entry must be removed from `.status.platformStatus.aws`, if any, as operator will reconcile user-defined tag to the AWS resource.
    Setting user-defined tag to empty string in `.spec.platformSpec.aws` will not override the user-defined tag in `.status.platformStatus.aws`.

 #### Caveats
 1) User updates a resource's tag using an external tool when there is an entry in `.spec.platformSpec.aws.resourceTags` The resource's tag will be reconciled by its owning operator to the value from `.spec.platformSpec.aws.resourceTags`.
-   The user-defined tag will be overwritten with value from `.spec.platformSpec.aws.resourceTags` when there is an update to `.spec.platformSpec.aws.resourceTags`.

    For example,